AI Strategy & Transformation · Prepared by FutureInSites · March 2026

 Investment vs. Return

-Phased across Intelligent Operations, Product Innovation, and Customer Intelligence pillars.
+Phased over 2025–2030 across Intelligent Operations, Product Innovation, and Customer Intelligence pillars.
 Primarily software, data infrastructure, talent, and vendor partnerships.